 (Note: While we use “patient” as an overarching term for simplicity and consistency, we understand that some people prefer terms such as “people with lived experience”, “client”, “consumer” or “citizen”, and we acknowledge the validity of those terms.)

-SUPPORT stands for Support for People and Patient-Oriented Research and Trials.
+SUPPORT is an acronym.
+It stands for Support for People and Patient-Oriented Research and Trials.
 SUPPORT Units are a central element of the Strategy for Patient-Oriented Research.
 They function as research service centres to provide specialized expertise and infrastructure for patient-oriented research.
-The BC SUPPORT Unit is one of several SUPPORT Units established across the country.
+The BC SUPPORT Unit is one of 11 SUPPORT Units established across the country.

 As described by the Strategy for Patient-Oriented Research, SUPPORT Units: